Review and road test of the Ford Fiesta ST

 Market and Model

-The top 'ST-3' version gains 18-inch alloy wheels and red brake calipers, satellite navigation, automatic rain-sensing wipers, an auto-dimming rear view mirror and driver assistance features including Traffic Sign Recognition, auto high beam and driver alert.
-The three-door ST-3 is priced from around £21,500 while the five-door model starts from just over £22,000.
-All Fiesta ST models are also fitted with specially-developed Michelin Pilot Super Sport tyres, available for both 17in and 18in alloy wheels.
-Go for the 'ST-2' or '[ST-3' variants and you'll get the option to specify an extra-cost 'Performance Pack', which includes a Quaife limited slip differential, launch control and performance shift lights.
+The 'ST-3' trim tally gets you 18-inch alloy wheels and red brake calipers, satellite navigation, automatic rain-sensing wipers, an auto-dimming rear view mirror and driver assistance features including Traffic Sign Recognition, auto high beam and driver alert.
+The Fiesta ST is also fitted with specially-developed Michelin Pilot Super Sport tyres, available for both 17-inch and 18-inch alloy wheels.
+Customers get the option to specify an extra-cost 'Performance Pack' which includes a Quaife limited slip differential, launch control and performance shift lights.

 Cost of Ownership

-The whole point of sporty Fiestas has been to offer a generous slice of fun coupled with modest running costs, a trend which continues with this third generation ST. The whole point of switching from the previous model's 1.6-litre four cylinder unit to this MK3 model's 1.5-litre three cylinder unit was to boost efficiency and, sure enough, the old 182PS model's unremarkable figures - 47.9mpg on the combined cycle and emissions of 138g/km - are easily matched here, even though power has risen to 200PS.
-Thanks to clever cylinder deactivation technology, you're looking at 47.1mpg and 136g/km.
+The whole point of sporty Fiestas has been to offer a generous slice of fun coupled with modest running costs, a trend which continues with this third generation ST. The whole point of switching to this MK3 model's 1.5-litre three cylinder unit was to boost efficiency and, sure enough, thanks to clever cylinder deactivation technology, you're looking at up to 44.1mpg and up to 145g/km.

 The inherent efficiency of the EcoBoost 1.5-litre engine certainly helps this Fiesta's cause, as does Ford's recent design focus on reducing body weight despite an increase in size.
 There's also a shift indicator on the dash for more efficient gear changes.
 Keep an eye on it and, for the times when you're not behaving like a hooligan, over 40mpg should be achievable on a regular basis.
 What else?
 Well, if you're thinking of doing a few track days - and so much fun is this car that it'd be a shame not to - remember to budget for extra wear on brake pads, discs and tyres.